Issue 5 | February 2020

-Our latest newsletter was circulated to subscribers in November 2018.
+Our fourth newsletter was circulated to subscribers in November 2018.
 If you are not yet a subscriber, you can read the newsletter online.

 In this issue, Annette Scherpenzeel of SHARE ERIC explains how four project partners came together to develop a letter to address relevant register authorities, making the case for survey access of sampling frames.

 Markus Quandt, CESSDA ERIC, and Evelyn Brislinger, EVS describe how a SERISS-funded team created an online platform for the European Values Study’s 2017/2018 data collection campaign by adapting and implementing a proven online collaboration platform.

 Following the introduction of the GDPR, providing information to survey respondents has become even more important.
 Linn-Merethe Rød of ESS ERIC explains the process behind the creation of a respondent information sheet circulated to survey respondents ahead of Round 9 (2018/19) data collection.

 Whilst Diana Zavala-Rojas (ESS ERIC) introduces a roadmap that was developed following an investigation into the feasibility of applying language technologies and computational linguistics methods to survey translation processes.

 The newsletter also includes a short overview of the most recent Survey Experts Network meeting on legal and ethical issues, updates from all project partners and details of upcoming events.